Kevin Newman Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs' 4.01 team ERA ranked 20th among all MLB pitching staffs.
+- The Cubs had the 20th-ranked team ERA across all league pitching staffs (4.01).

-- Cubs pitchers combined to surrender 207 total home runs at a clip of 1.3 per game (third-most in baseball).
+- Cubs pitchers combined to surrender 207 total home runs at a rate of 1.3 per game (third-most in the league).

-- The 33-year-old left-hander started and threw three innings in his last appearance on Saturday, Oct.
-1 against the Cincinnati Reds.
+- Wesneski will take the mound to start for the Cubs, his first of the season.

-- Over his 22 appearances last season he finished with a 3.47 ERA and a 1.194 WHIP, putting together a 7-8 record.
+- In his last appearance on Monday, Oct.
+3, the 25-year-old righty, started and went six innings against the Cincinnati Reds.

 © 2023 Data Skrive.
 All rights reserved.